Kaya Street at the Jam Jar

 A dark, bass driven ride through the apocalyptic events of 2020, Dark|Light 2020 is a brutal account of current global affairs and a passionate rebuke to rising global nationalism and regressive forces.

-Made remotely during lockdown the album features musicians and singers from across the world: Nigeria, Argentina, America, Brazil, Mexico, France, Spain, Germany, Canada, Cuba and the UK.
+Made remotely during lockdown the album features musicians and singers from across the world: Nigeria, Argentina, America, Brazil, Mexico, France, Spain, Germany, Canada, Jamaica, Cuba, Poland and the UK.

 The Dark|Light 2020 sound is immersed in a fusion blend of dub reggae and afro-indie, dealing with the themes of political protests, climate change, surveillance capitalism, state terrorism, culture wars, toxic vanity, media manipulation, progressive internationalism and pandemic exposed worldwide inequalities.